MartaFatto/The-Hit-Song-Predictor/README.md

 ## Licence

-This tool is available under the Creative Commons Attribution-ShareAlike License.
+This work is available under the Creative Commons Attribution-ShareAlike License.
 Read more about this license from [https://creativecommons.org/licenses/by-sa/3.0/](https://creativecommons.org/licenses/by-sa/3.0/).